rest-for-physics/framework/CONTRIBUTING.md

 The changes introduced to any single file added to the **commit** should be minimal, i.e. avoiding to upload a file with temporary debugging code or comments used during the code development and testing process.

-Only the files involved in a particular change should be included in the **commit**.
+Only the files involved in a particular change, delimited by the commit message, should be included in the **commit**.

 In order to check the differences introduced in the **local copy** of a particular file we can use `git diff`,